UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

-Let's replace the Values missing in the `canucks` dataframe with the salary mean
+Let's replace the values missing in the `canucks` dataframe with the salary mean.

 Tasks:
 - Replace the `NaN` values in the dataframe with the mean salary value.